 Shipboard dining options - Food and Drinks

 L’Austral cruise ship is small enough and provides a truly intimate experience.
 This special yacht is ideally suited to visit ports of call that bigger ships cannot reach.
-On board, L’Austral offers two restaurants – the casual Le Grill and the Gastronomic restaurant (the main dining room serving international and French cuisine).
+Onboard restaurants are two - the casual Le Grill and the Gastronomic restaurant (MDR-main dining room serving international and French cuisine).

 Follows the complete list of L'Austral restaurants and food bars.

 - Gastronomic Restaurant (“Le Coromandel”, 268-seat, ship’s MDR; serves International upscale cuisine; offers open-seating dining, with buffet-style breakfast and lunch, the waiter served dinner)

 - Grill Restaurant (“Le Rodrigues”, offers open-seating buffet breakfast and lunch, served dinner; has an outdoor seating area).